Boardroom inclusion policy

-The Boardroom Inclusion Policy (the Policy) aims to promote diversity and inclusion in the composition of the Boards of Directors of NatWest Group plc, NatWest Holdings Limited, The Royal Bank of Scotland plc, National Westminster Bank Plc and Ulster Bank Limited (the Senior Boards) and in the nominations/appointments process.
-The Policy reflects NatWest Group’s values, its Inclusion Policy and relevant legal or voluntary code requirements.
+The Boardroom Inclusion Policy (the Policy) aims to promote diversity and inclusion in the composition of the Boards of Directors of NatWest Group plc, NatWest Holdings Limited, The Royal Bank of Scotland plc and National Westminster Bank Plc (the Senior Boards) and in the nominations/appointments process.
+The Policy reflects NatWest Group’s values, its Inclusion Guidelines and relevant legal or voluntary code requirements.

 Policy Measurable Objectives

 These Measurable Objectives exist to ensure that the Senior Boards, and any Committees they delegate nominations responsibilities to, follow an inclusive process when making nominations/appointments decisions: